rackerlabs/rackspace-how-to/content/cloud-servers/pitchfork-the-rackspace-cloud-api-web-application.md

 ### Mocks

-The 'Mock' option lets you create a call without intending to execute it so that you can see how the call is composed.
+The 'Mock' option lets you create a call without intending to execute it so that you can see how the call is structured.
 Just click **Mock API Call** when you want to see all of the request details for a call.
 The request data object,if there is one, is shown with all of the options available for the call, and you can see how the object would be structured for reference.